JUB-Yoush/home/src/routes/blog/jp1.md

 Japanese is a language, the use of a language being to communicate thoughts and ideas with other humans.
 Having a "hobby" (I'll elaborate on the quote use later) like Japanese, something that is based in interacting with people, could help me connect with others (and go outside more).

 Also being able to view the unfiltered version of a creators artistic vision would be cool.
-I'll play Tokimeki Memorial 2 someday (certainly before Tim get's to reviewing it).
+I'll play Tokimeki Memorial 2 someday (certainly before Tim gets to reviewing it).

 This post will be about my observations of the language based on what I've encountered so far.
 I expect things will be incorrect, as my gaijin-ahh opinions are based in (as of writing this) only knowing about 306 Kanji, 613 Words, and 78% of the grammar points needed for the N5 certification, the simplest "knowns some basic Japanese" certification you can get.